 During the Jim Crow Era, it was rare for African Americans to have the means to travel or to have equal rights.
-White Supremacists feared and sought to restrict black mobility.
-Although this was there fear several African American families were moving from the farm to the big cities to take on industrial jobs creating a financial gain that helped them attain vehicles.
+White supremacists feared and sought to restrict black mobility.
+Although this was their fear, several African American families were moving from the farm to the big cities to take on industrial jobs creating a financial gain that helped them attain vehicles.
 Several cities and states would still find a way to discriminate against the Negro traveler although it was made illegal in the Civil Rights Act of 1875.
 Blacks had to work together to travel and vacation across the US with the help of the historic “Negro Motorist Green Book”, a collection of motels, gas stations, restaurants, and more.

 The Green Book Project is a web documentary that included photo essays, and interviews across the United States about African American experience via their mode of transportation.

 Join Galveston Historical Foundation’s African American Heritage Committee on Saturday, June 2, 2018, for a public lecture on The Green Book, presented by Reuben and Toya Levi, at 2 p.m. in Menard Hall, 3302 Avenue Q. Admission is free with RSVP.

 ABOUT THE PRESENTERS